HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 43: June 2, 2020

+**Today's Progress**: Continuing to move forward with the Flask Portfolio Project, building out the CSS.
+Had to learn how to upload a photo to the DOM - it was not straightforward with Flask.
+Continued working on a React App, now figuring out how to make a React Element responsive.
+These are both private repositories so they will not display on the links.

+**Thoughts:**  Glad to be continuing to move forward with understanding React, improving CSS skills and improving my understanding of project architecture design.

+**Link(s) to work:** [Private Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech), [Private React Repo](https://github.com/A-B-G-Inc/rdb-site)

 # Day 42: June 1, 2020

 **Today's Progress**: Continuing to move forward with the Flask Portfolio Project, building out the CSS.
 Also started working on a React App.
 This has been interesting  - learning how to use CSS while keeping track of the DOM tree as needed for React components.
 These are both private repositories so they will not display on the links.